Historic Sites of Manitoba: Forder Barn (RM of Pipestone)

 This particular barn is located at the junctions of No. 2 and No. 83 highways just west of Pipestone.
 Owned by Harold Forder, the large 122-foot by 38-foot barn was built by his father, William, in 1891.
 It was used for purebred Shorthorn cattle, as well as shelter for horses and pigs.
 An example of the well-windowed structures that began to emerge in this century, the Forder barn is also an example of farmers’ continuous battle against the elements and thousands of other barns on the western prairies – the original roof was blown away during violent windstorms of the 1920s and 1930s.

-As of 2013, the building was still standing.
-It is a municipally-designated historic site (2014).
+The building is a municipally-designated historic site (2014).

 Forder Barn